nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   }
 ```

-We define a helper function `runAppServant` that we'll use later.
+We define a helper function, `runAppServant`, that we'll use later.
 Given an `AppEnv`, it runs an `App` action in Servant's `Handler` monad:

 ```haskell
 runAppServant :: AppEnv -> App a -> Handler a